john-org/2-react-Intro/readme.md

 Convert the Header and Pirate component to standalone components.

-- Delete the Header and Pirate components from `App.js`.
+- Comment out the Header and Pirate components from `App.js`.
-- Delete the imported css and logo
+- Comment out the imported css and logo
 - Create a `components` folder in `src`.
 - Create `Pirate.js` in the new `components` folder.